-(Rates do change from time to time.
-Return estimations are capital weighted averages minus expected principal loss and any fees.)
+(Rates change weekly.
+Return estimations are capital weighted averages minus expected principal losses and any fees.)

 Is Interest Paid Immediately Or When Loans Begin?

 Interest accrues as soon as your funds are allocated to loans.
-If you money is in the loan queue, you will not receive any interest until it is deployed.
+If your money is in the loan queue, you will not receive any interest until it is deployed.

 When Is Interest Paid?